pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 --

 - But, if you do leave one out, your best friend is...
-- Auto Indenting your code
+- Auto Indenting your code with atom-beautify (or similar)
-- If you Auto Indent all your code you will likely be able to see visually where the indenting gets weird and unexpected - your problem is likely around there.
+- If you indent all your code you will likely be able to see visually where the indenting gets weird and unexpected - your problem is likely around there.

 ---